Edward H. Levi

-Edward Hirsch Levi (June 26, 1911 – March 7, 2000) was an American law professor, academic leader, and government lawyer.
-He served as dean of the University of Chicago Law School from 1950 to 1962, president of the University of Chicago from 1968 to 1975, and then as United States Attorney General in the Ford Administration.
+Edward Hirsch Levi (June 26, 1911 – March 7, 2000) was an American legal scholar and academic.
+He served as the 5th dean of the University of Chicago Law School from 1950 to 1962, as the 8th president of the University of Chicago from 1968 to 1975, and then as United States Attorney General from 1975 to 1977 under President Gerald Ford.

 Levi is regularly cited as the "model of a modern attorney general", the "greatest lawyer of his time", and is credited with restoring order after Watergate.
 He is considered, along with Yale's Whitney Griswold, the greatest of postwar American university presidents.

 A native of Chicago, Levi graduated from the University of Chicago and Yale University.
 He served as a special assistant to the U.S. Attorney General during World War II before returning to the University of Chicago Law School, where he was later named dean.
 After leaving government service in the Ford administration, Levi returned to teaching in Chicago.